Culture of the United States: Religion

 The colony of Maryland, founded by the Catholic Lord Baltimore in 1634, came closest to applying freedom of religion.
-Fifteen years later (1649), the Maryland Toleration Act, drafted by Lord Baltimore, provided: "No person or persons...shall from henceforth be any waies troubled, molested or discountenanced for or in respect of his or her religion nor in the free exercise thereof."
-The Act allowed freedom of worship for all Trinitarian Christians in Maryland, but sentenced to death anyone who denied the divinity of Jesus.

 Modeling the provisions concerning religion within the Virginia Statute for Religious Freedom, the framers of the United States Constitution rejected any religious test for office, and the First Amendment specifically denied the central government any power to enact any law respecting either an establishment of religion or prohibiting its free exercise.
 In the following decades, the animating spirit behind the constitution's Establishment Clause led to the disestablishment of the official religions within the member states.
 The framers were mainly influenced by secular, Enlightenment ideals, but they also considered the pragmatic concerns of minority religious groups who did not want to be under the power or influence of a state religion that did not represent them.
-Thomas Jefferson, author of the Declaration of Independence said: "The priest has been hostile to liberty.
+Thomas Jefferson, author of the Declaration of Independence said, "The priest has been hostile to liberty.
 He is always in alliance with the despot."

-Adherence to young Earth creationism and rejection of evolution is higher in the U.S. than in the rest of the Western world.
-A 2012 Gallup survey reported that 46 percent of Americans believed in the creationist view that God created humans in their present form at one time within the last 10,000 years.
+Gallup polls during the early 2020s found that about 81% of Americans believe in some conception of a God and 45% report praying on a daily basis.
+According to their poll in December 2022, "31% report attending a church, synagogue, mosque or temple weekly or nearly weekly today."
+In the "Bible Belt", which is located primarily within the Southern United States, socially conservative evangelical Protestantism plays a significant role culturally.
+New England and the Western United States tend to be less religious.
+Around 6% of Americans claim a non-Christian faith; the largest of which are Judaism, Islam, Hinduism, and Buddhism.
+The United States either has the first or second-largest Jewish population in the world, and the largest outside of Israel.
+"Ceremonial deism" is common in American culture.

+Around 30% of Americans describe themselves as having no religion.
+Membership in a house of worship fell from 70% in 1999 to 47% in 2020, much of the decline related to the number of Americans expressing no religious preference.
+Membership also fell among those who identified with a specific religious group.
+According to Gallup, trust in "the church or organized religion" has declined significantly since the 1970s.
+According to the 2022 Cooperative Election Study, younger Americans are significantly less religious.
+Among Generation Z, a near-majority consider themselves atheist, agnostic, or nothing in particular.